UnstableDesign/Flappable/README.md

 ## Acknowledgements
 This has been a collaborative project led by Elizabeth Meiklejohn, Laura Devendorf and Irene Posch.
-It was created at the [Unstable Design Lab](https://unstable.design)  at the [https://www.colorado.edu/atlas/](ATLAS Institute) at the University of Colorado Boulder.
+It was created at the [Unstable Design Lab](https://unstable.design)  at the [ATLAS Institute](https://www.colorado.edu/atlas/]) at the University of Colorado Boulder.
 The project emerged from a program called the "Experimental Weaving Residency", which is supported by the National Science Foundation.

 ## Exhibition History